codewars/codewars-runner-cli/README.md

 The runner script is responsible for outputing a `run` method.
 This method utilizes the shovel helper which will handle all of the inter-process communication for you.
-The shovel config accepts strategies to determine how to handle running the code based off of the options passed in.
+The shovel config accepts strategies to determine how to handle running the code based on the options passed in.
 There are currently two types of strategies.

 - `solutionOnly`: Code is simply executed and its STDOUT returned.
 There is no test integration.
 - `testIntegration`: Code is executed within a configurable test suite and the test output is returned via STDOUT.